andrewcumming/phys512/outline.md

 - Lecture notes and assignments will be made available through this website
 - Homework and project submissions will be through student's private Github repositories
 - Grades will be distributed in myCourses
 - A Slack workspace is available for the class for students to collaborate on projects and to ask questions or discuss the homework.
-Note that discussions and questions about homework **must** be posted to the `#homework` channel (we will make a tool available to post questions anonymously if you prefer to do that). *Note that the TAs will not answer questions about homework via direct message in Slack, you must use the homework channel.*
+Note that discussions and questions about homework **must** be posted to the `#homework` channel (we will make a tool available to post questions anonymously if you prefer to do that). *Note that the TAs will not answer questions about homework via direct message in Slack, you must use the homework channel.* If you need to contact the TAs with a question about homework grading, you can send a slack direct message or email them.
+If you email, please make sure to include "PHYS 512" somewhere in the subject line.

 The homework will be graded according to the following rubric:

 0. No meaningful attempt made at a solution (for example, no explanation or invalid explanations, no code or unrelated or non-functional code, or code whose function is hard to determine).
 1. Part of an answer provided / a plan or idea for a solution is discernible.
 Partly functional code that can be understood and forms the beginnings of a solution.
 2. An understanding of the problem and a concrete idea for an answer / code implementation is present.
-Code is almost functional and understandable, but does not fully solve the problem.
+Code is almost functional and well-explained, but does not fully solve the problem.
 Alternatively, there is a complete working code but the code is hard to understand (poor style or commenting).
 3. Demonstrates a clear understanding of the problem and its solution.
-Working *clear* code, or non-working code with a clear explanation of what the problem with it may be.
+Working code that is clearly explained or non-working code with a clear explanation of what the problem with it may be.

+Your homework should be submitted as a jupyter notebook in your github repository.
+You should make sure that before submitting you clear all cells and re-run your entire notebook to make sure it runs with no problems.
+You should carefully explain what is going on in your code, for example by including commented pseudo-code.
+You should make sure to justify your choice of library routines (e.g. scipy functions wherever you use them) and your choices of parameters and arguments.
+If these explanations are missing, you will not be able to receive full marks for the homework, even if your code gives the correct answer.

 ## McGill policy statements